espidev/ProtectionStones/README.md

     /ps addowner|removeowner [playername] - Use this command to add or remove an owner of your protected region.
     /ps flag [flagname] [setting|default] - Use this command to set a flag in your protected region.
     /ps rent - Use this command to manage rents (buying and selling).
+    /ps tax - Use this command to manage taxes.
     /ps buy - Buy the region you are currently in.
     /ps sell [price|stop] - Sell the region you are currently in.
     /ps hide|unhide - Use this command to hide or unhide your protectionstones block.